Pelosi says US will not abandon Taiwan as China protests | Law-Order

 That visit was also about human rights and what she called dangerous technology transfers to "rogue countries".

-Pelosi is visiting a human rights museum in Taipei later Wednesday before she departs for South Korea, the next stop on an Asia tour that also includes Singapore, Malaysia and Japan.
+Pelosi is visiting a human rights museum in Taipei that details the history of the island's martial law era later on Wednesday before she departs for South Korea, the next stop on an Asia tour that also includes Singapore, Malaysia and Japan.

-Pelosi, who is leading the trip with five other members of Congress, met earlier Wednesday with representatives from Taiwan's legislature.
+Pelosi, who is leading the trip with five other members of Congress, also met with representatives from Taiwan's legislature.

 "Madam Speaker's visit to Taiwan with the delegation, without fear, is the strongest defence of upholding human rights and consolidation of the values of democracy and freedom," Tsai Chi-chang, vice president of Taiwan's legislature, said in welcome.